Mobility Strategy – Moving Beyond Benchmarking

 The Graebel Mobility Strategy Service

 What we’ve learned is that Mobility strategy itself is not an off-the-shelf blueprint.
-But the process of developing that strategy can be captured in a logical, sequential program that utilizes essential tools and exercises.
-We’ve developed and honed these tools and exercises over the past several years, and we’re already partnering with companies to help them define their program strategies.
+But the process of developing that strategy can be captured in a logical, sequential programme that utilises essential tools and exercises.
+We’ve developed and honed these tools and exercises over the past several years, and we’re already partnering with companies to help them define their programme strategies.
 The results have been impressive as these companies find themselves in a new world of Mobility – they’re asking different questions, measuring more important aspects and building stronger stakeholder relationships.

 The Brave, Big, New World of Mobility

 Moving forward, Mobility will continue to address policy development and benchmarking.
 It will still oversee relocations, escalations and exceptions.
 We’ve heard loud and clear though, that that’s not where the vast majority of Mobility leaders want to spend their time.
 They’re eager to engage across their organisations in strategic ways.